 Psychotherapy is longer-term and focuses on a larger range of issues.
 The way someone thinks and behaves affects how they interact with the world.
 The goal of psychotherapy is helping people feel better equipped in managing stresses.
 It also helps people see patterns in their behaviour that may be holding them back from reaching their goals.
 Psychotherapy can also help people have more satisfying relationships, better thought and emotional response regulation.

 If someone has a mental illness like depression, an anxiety disorder, bipolar disorder, or schizophrenia, psychotherapy can also help to understand the illness and manage symptoms.

 How to start?

-Booking a mental health screening with our mental health professionals is a great way to start.
+Booking a mental health screening with our therapists is a great way to start.
 Ask our mental health processionals on how to deal with mental issues and how a session generally works.
 Describe the reason why you want to make an appointment and their experience with dealing with certain issues.
 If it feels right, go on and make an appointment!